 The mission of G-Lab_Ener-G is to develop a comprehensive approach to the future Internet architecture that includes energy efficiency as a fundamental principle.
 Key enablers for reaching this goal are the virtualization and consolidation of communicational and computational resources and the exploitation of energy-saving features of hardware.
 Specifically, the project addresses all successive layers in the protocol stack by providing energy saving mechanisms to the layers above on each respective layer.

-* Achieve a more sustainable operation of future infrastructures by creating virtual overlay networks and mapping them energy-efficiently on the underlying physical hardware
+- Achieving a more sustainable operation of future infrastructures by creating virtual overlay networks and mapping them energy-efficiently on the underlying physical hardware

-* Provide application-tailored virtual networks with demand-driven quality of service
+- Providing application-tailored virtual networks with demand-driven quality of service

-* Create a working prototype running on the G-Lab testbed to show the real-life applicability of the approach
+- Creating a working prototype running on the G-Lab testbed to show the real-life applicability of the approach